France's Socialist party chief says 'non' to 35-hour week review

 Macron has said he wants to keep the 35-hour work week, an iconic Socialist reform introduced in 2000.
 But he told lawmakers earlier this week that the law had given off a "negative signal" and pragmatism meant it should be tweaked.

 Cambadelis warned the Socialist government in a joint interview with LCI television and Le Figaro newspaper that it needed to have its own lawmakers on board to pass reforms in parliament.
-So-called rebel lawmakers have strongly criticized budget bills and labor reforms over the past months and refused to vote for them.
+So-called rebel lawmakers have strongly criticised budget bills and labour reforms over the past months and refused to vote for them.

 Cambadelis said he disagreed with Macron's plan to allow shops to open up to 12 Sundays a year from five currently was excessive.
 "We will discuss this with the minister, it's too much," he said.